andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ## Project Set Up and Installation
 The starter files that you need to run this project are the following:

+The starter files that you need to run this project are the following:
-automl.ipynb: Jupyter Notebook to run the autoML experiment hyperparameter_tuning.ipynb: Jupyter Notebook to run the Hyperdrive experiment train.py.
-Script used in Hyperdrive score.py.
-Script used to deploy the model ideb_dataset.csv.
-The dataset
+- **automl.ipynb**: Jupyter Notebook to run the autoML experiment
+- **hyperparameter_tuning.ipynb**: Jupyter Notebook to run the Hyperdrive experiment
+- **train.py**.
+Script used in Hyperdrive
+- **score.py**.
+Script used to deploy the model
+- **ideb_dataset.csv**.
+The dataset prepared after the release of the Basic Education Development Index (Ideb), which occurred on the 15th
+September 2020 by the National Institute for Educational Studies and Research Anísio Teixeira (Inep).

 ## Dataset